stratisproject/BlockchainProgramming/bitcoin_transfer/payment_script.md

 ## ScriptPubKey {#payment-script}
-You might not know that as far as the Blockchain is concerned, there is no such thing as a Bitcoin Address.
-Internally, the Bitcoin protocol identifies the recipient of Bitcoin by a **ScriptPubKey**.
+You might not know that as far as the Blockchain is concerned, there is no such thing as a Stratis Address.
+Internally, the Stratis protocol identifies the recipient of stratis by a **ScriptPubKey**.

 ![](../assets/ScriptPubKey.png)
 A **ScriptPubKey** may looks like this: